cdtpinto/cdtpinto.github.io/projects/readabilitychecker.md

 ## Features

-For the Comments Ratio and SRES formulas, the main window shows the readability of the currently opened project.
-For the PHD formula, it shows how many methods were analyzed by this formula on the currently opened class.
-To see the readability value of each method, select "Detailed Results".
+The main window shows the readability of the currently opened project.
+The readability of each file can be viewed by selecting the "Detailed Results" option.

-Readability analysis for a specific formula can be disabled by toggling the "Disable" checkbox.
+Readability analysis for a specific formula or metric can be disabled by toggling the "Disable" checkbox.

 After checking the readability, the results can be exported to a text file by pressing the "Export Results" button.

 ## Installation

 These are the install instructions for NetBeans 8.2, the version where this plugin was tested.
-Steps may slightly vary for other versions of the IDE.
+Steps may slightly vary for other versions of the IDE. **The plugin was not tested on Apacha NetBeans 9.0.**

 1. Download `nbm` file [here](https://www.dropbox.com/s/6s8b8sv8n5680jg/ReadabilityChecker-1.0.4.nbm?dl=0)
 2. In NetBeans, go to **Tools** > **Plugins** > **Downloaded** > **Add Plugins**